Restless Leg Syndrome

 Restless Leg Syndrome Affects Your Life

-Restless leg syndrome is described as paresthesias or dysesthesias.
+Restless leg syndrome is described as paresthesias or dysesthesias, as noted by the National Institute of Neurological Disorders and Stroke.
 The former is just abnormal sensations felt in the legs.
 The latter is unpleasant sensations that can range from uncomfortable to downright painful.

 RLS prevents relaxation and sleep.
 The sleep deprivation caused by RLS can lead to: